 How to Press Flowers Using a Book

 One of the easiest ways to press flowers is by using a book.
 You’ll want to use a heavy book and will also need some type of absorbent paper and extra weights (such as more books).
+Do not use a phone book as the paper is too flimsy.

-For the paper you can use coffee filters, parchment paper, tissue paper, very thin cardboard, blotting paper, etc. Avoid corrugated coffee filters or anything with its own texture (like paper towels) that would end up imprinted on your flowers.
+For the paper you can use coffee filters, parchment paper, tissue paper, printer paper, very thin cardboard, blotting paper, etc. Avoid corrugated coffee filters or anything with its own texture (like paper towels) that would end up imprinted on your flowers.

 After you’ve prepared your flowers, open your book close to the middle.

 Place the flowers between two sheets of paper.
 You can do this by laying down a sheet of paper, putting your flower on top, and then placing another sheet of paper over it.
 Or you can use a larger sheet of paper and fold it over.
+Place the flowers in between the two pieces of absorbent paper to make your flower press.

 Once your flower is covered by the paper, lay it flat inside the book and close the book, making sure the flower remains in position.